OPEN HOME OR PRIVATE INSPECTION?

 The areas of the home that were once cosy will feel small if multiple buyers are trying to look simultaneously.

-The criticisms of the negative buyers can be heard and effect the feelings of the positive buyers.
+The criticisms of the negative buyers can be heard and affect the feelings of the positive buyers.

 The agent, who is usually standing at the front door, often doesn’t hear (or answer) the objections made by buyers.